tylerss1/CampusExplorer/README.md

 # Campus Explorer

-This is a full-stack web application developed in an academic setting.
+This is a RESTful web application developed in an academic setting.
+The frontend is simple HTML/CSS/JS with a Typescript backend and express for the API endpoints.
+The intended use of the project is to accept valid datasets on past course offering statistics for specific course(s) and to query on that data.

 ## Project commands